 The first course is going to start in early July, and registration will open in just a few days.

 If you’re interested in learning more about the courses, we’ve got an interest list just for that.
 Yep, this is separate from the “main” Deepest Health newsletter.
 I don’t want to bombard folks on that list with course announcements.
-So, if you’re interested in learning more about the course, please sign up for the special interest list.
-Just click this link to be taken to the sign up page.
+So, if you’re interested in learning more about the course, just head over to the signup page.
 As always, we will protect your information, and never ever spam you.

 On the list, you’ll receive information about the course content, timeline, format, cost and more.